ska-telescope/ska-sdp-distributed-fourier-transform/docs/src/index.rst

 This is a repository for the Dask-implemented distributed Fourier transform algorithm used for radio interferometry processing.
 It generates arbitrary grid chunks with full non-coplanarity corrections while minimising memory residency, data transfer and compute work.

-The code is written in python.
+The code is written in Python.
 For details of the algorithm, please refer to the "Description of the Algorithm" page.